KRWilliamsSD/front-end-foundations/README.md

 This is the init repo.
-It does nothing# init
+It is used to demonstrate the incremental work done on the Odin Project.
+As of the time of this commit, it is only focusing on HTML development.